 He continued by insisting more care must be given with regards to the type of people who are incarcerated, and said non-violent offenders who are thrown in prison for minor offenses like drug use should be treated for their addiction, just as people with mental health disorders should be provided help for their own afflictions.

-“Instead of trying to prosecute our way out addiction, we need to start treating addiction,” Bell said.
+“Instead of trying to prosecute our way out of addiction, we need to start treating addiction,” Bell said.

 Bell added that he believes cases of arrests and convictions for marijuana possession — one of the main offenses that disproportionately affects minorities over white Americans — should also be handled differently.